sandialabs/qick-dawg/docs/source/installation/Readme_LAN.md

 ## 1e.
 (Optional) Full enclosure

 In our lab, we have assembled all the necessary components into a custom rack box ([Bud Industries CH-14404 Enclosure](https://www.digikey.com/en/products/detail/bud-industries/CH-14404/428959)) with screw holes and 3D printed cages for fastening components.
-Hardware setup instructions for the enclosure can be found on our [QICK-DAWG Read the Docs](https://qick-dawg.readthedocs.io/en/latest/index.html).
+Hardware setup instructions for the enclosure can be found on our [QICK-DAWG Read the Docs site](https://qick-dawg.readthedocs.io/en/latest/index.html).
 The following CAD files for the enclosure are found in `qickdawg/installation/enclosure`:

 - Enclosure_Front.SLDPRT, CAD for custom enclosure front panel holes for SMA and BNC pass through
 - Enclosure_Main.SLDPRT, CAD for custom enclosure drill holes to secure components